Grounded Team

 Ric Mathews • Clinical Supervisor (LMHC)

-Ric (he, him, his) is a Licensed Mental Health Counselor and brings over ten years of experience in health and wellness to his work in psychotherapy.
-He is part of the core faculty in the Sex Therapy Program at the Institute for Contemporary Psychotherapy.
-He holds post-graduate clinical certificates in sex therapy (ICP), gender and sexuality studies (ICP), trauma-informed clinical care (NYU), and EMDR (Helping Hands).
-Ric also holds multiple certifications in yoga, meditation, and Thai Yoga massage.
-Ric is a published writer and is frequently quoted as a mental health expert in leading news publications.
-Ric’s style of therapy is integrative, holistic and eclectic, sourcing from psychodynamic, cognitive-behavioral, narrative and yoga and mindfulness therapy.
-His approach is culturally sensitive, open, sex positive, anti-oppression, anti-racist, anti-patriarchy, anti-heteronormative and feminist.
-Ric is a native New Yorker who is multicultural, multiethnic and multilingual.
+Ric is part of the core faculty in the Sex Therapy Program at the Institute for Contemporary Psychotherapy (ICP).
+He holds post-graduate clinical certificates in sex therapy and in gender and sexuality studies (both from ICP), trauma-informed clinical care (NYU), and EMDR (Helping Hands).
+He also holds multiple certifications in yoga, meditation, and Thai Yoga massage.
+In addition to his clinical practice, Ric is a published writer and is frequently quoted as a mental health expert in major news outlets.

 Interns